bukiro/PECS/README.md

 - [ ] Stretch Goal: Icon-Driven UI with dynamic tooltips (e.g. with bootstrap or material)

 Active to-do:
-- Implement bootstrap tooltips instead of titles everywhere
 - Implement full information in tooltips after time, if possible (apparently not)
 - For icons representing certain items or spells, use the same icon next to the relevant checkbox to make it recognizable
-- Use bootstrap modal to delete character
 - Replace $-variables for skills, abilities, health and bulk with *ngFor

 Implement: